fuchcz/simple-apache-directory-listing-theme/readme.md

 ### Apache configuration ###

 1. Download and extract `simple` from `conf` directory.
 2. Use `example.conf` to edit conf file for selected directory / virtual host .
-(Edit `/etc/apache2/sites-available/000-default.conf` in Ubuntu to use theme everywhere.
+(E.g. edit `/etc/apache2/sites-available/000-default.conf` in Ubuntu to use theme everywhere.)
 3. Reload Apache.

 ### .htaccess ###